birgire/wp-combine-queries/README.md

 ### Changelog

+1.2.0 (2020-09-14)
+ - Added: Support for ordering by 'none'.
+ - Added: Test cases.
+ - Added: Support for adding parameters (posts_per_page, offset, orderby, order) inside combined_query args.
+ - Fixed: Hooks handling for pre_get_posts example.
+ - Adjusted: Examples.

 1.1.1 (2020-09-04)
- - Added: Add an example how to keep the order by arguments arg1, arg2, ...
+ - Added:    Example how to keep the order by arguments arg1, arg2, ...
  - Adjusted: UNION ALL test

 1.1.0 (2020-09-04)
  - Added:   Ticket #19 - Add test cases for argument order workaround.
 (Props: therealgilles)
  - Cleanup: phpcs

 1.0.5 (2016-05-08)
  - Fixed:    Ticket #8 - Fallback for those who don't use Composer.
  - Improved: Removed an explicit call to $GLOBALS['wpdb'] through the use keyword.
  - Improved: Simplified the namespace to only CombinedQuery.

 1.0.4 (2016-04-21)
  - Fixed:    Adjusted the paged bug that sneaked in with verion 1.0.2 yesterday.
  - Improved: Simplified the example that uses get_query_var() that can now handle default as an input parameter.

 1.0.3 (2016-04-21)
  - Fixed:    Ticket #7 - Not able to set the "UNION ALL" union option
  - Improved: Inline docs

 1.0.2 (2016-04-20)